Get a Free Quote

 While the Conservative party continues to self-implode over Brexit, it has been left to the world’s school children to remind us that we are facing an unprecedented catastrophe from extreme changes in the climate.
 The Guardian recently made a decision to change its style guide to reflect the scale of the problem through the use of more appropriate language.
 So “climate emergency, crisis or breakdown” are preferred over the more neutral “climate change”, and “global heating” is favoured over “global warming”.
 This guidance was issued to ensure that the paper’s content more accurately reflects what editor-in-chief Katherine Viner is calling “a catastrophe for humanity”.

-With Boris Johnson still potentially on track to become the UK’s next prime minister, and no great political shift in sight in terms of tackling our climate crisis, both of these linguistic affairs are a reminder that language matters when it comes to political discourse.
+With Boris Johnson still potentially on track to become the UK’s next prime minister, and no great political shift in sight in terms of tackling our climate crisis, both of these linguistic affairs are a reminder that language matters when it comes to political discourse, and language is central to the shifting relationship between politics and the media.

 Taylor Wessing LLP